Are You a DIY Plumber Wannabe? 10 Basic Do's and Don'ts

 - DON'T just dive right in -- figuratively, that is -- when it comes to DIY plumbing installation and repairs.
-Learn by partnering with someone experienced at first.
+Learn by partnering with someone experienced at first, like one of your local plumbers.
 When you are ready to venture out on your own, be sure of the whole process before you start -- plumbing does not work well as a "learn as you go" project.
 Accept that there is a learning curve with very little room for free expression.

 - DON'T use drain cleaners as a quick fix.
 These are composed of harsh chemicals that wreak havoc on the environment -- and on your plumbing pipes.
 Instead, to clear a clogged drain, start by plunging.
 If that doesn't solve the problem, use a plumber's snake to clear the pipe.

 - DO begin your solo DIY plumbing career with a relatively small, out-of-the-wall fix, such as installing a new showerhead or replacing a kitchen or bathroom faucet.

 - DO make sure that you have the necessary equipment on hand before you get started.
 Essential plumbing tools include an adjustable wrench, basin wrench, closet auger, fire-resistant cloth, hacksaw, metal file, pipe wrench, plumber's snake (hand auger), plunger, propane torch, tongue-and-groove pliers, and a tubing cutter.
 You should also have these supplies available: silicone sealant, mastic, Teflon tape, a hands-free flashlight, rubber gloves, and a sturdy stepstool.

 - DO turn off all the water in your home before attempting any plumbing repair.
 If you are stubborn self-confident enough to want to shut off only the valve for the fixture you are working on, make sure you know exactly where the water main is, and how long it will take you to make a mad dash to it, if need be.